 Hey, fellow pet lovers!

-Today’s post is going to be a quick and easy dehydrated kidney recipe that your pooch is going to love!
+Today’s post is going to be a quick and easy dehydrated kidney recipe that your dog is going to love!
 This recipe is straightforward to make and will take you seconds to prepare.
 Lily is super picky and hates eating kidney raw, so the only way I can get her to eat it is by dehydrating it.
-Nia actually doesn’t mind eating it raw, but I have tried a million times to get Lily to give it a go and she just won’t, to be fair I don’t blame her, it looks and smells disgusting!
+Nia actually doesn’t mind eating it raw, but I have tried a million times to get Lily to give it a go, and she just won’t.
+To be fair, I don’t blame her; it looks and smells disgusting!

 Let’s jump straight in and learn how to make your furry friend their very own homemade kidney treats!

 What you will need?

 - A chopping board

 - Gloves if you mind getting your hands dirty

 - Raw kidney, I just used two packets which, is about 1 kilo, but you can do as much as you like as long as you have enough space in your dehydrator.